corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 }

 ##########################################################
-# All ENM service endpoints for fetching/persisting data #
+# All CENM service endpoints for fetching/persisting data #
 ##########################################################
 serviceLocations = {
     "identity-manager" = {